lholmquist/old_presentations/devnexus/notes.markdown

 one of the goals is to have a pluggable security providers.

-and aerogear security is an abstraction layer that will take away the complexity so that there is a common api no matte what provider you use
+and then use aerogear security as an abstraction layer that will take away the complexity so that there is a common api no matte what provider you use

 currently, we are supporting the Picketlink project for IDM